-Using the large claw as a fence keeps the occupant safe if it chooses to remain in hiding.
+Using the large claw as a fence keeps the occupant safe if it remains in hiding.

 Fighting and Self-Defense

 Hermit crabs typically avoid physical combat where possible and are mainly peaceful.
-However, wild hermit crabs live in colonies of up to 100 or more, so disagreements invariably arise.
+Wild hermit crabs live in colonies of up to 100, so disagreements invariably arise.
 In such instances, the large claw will be used as a weapon.

 As per Behavioral Ecology and Sociobiology, cheliped size is initially used as a deterrent.
 Hermit crabs with huge claws may intimidate others, and they flex these appendages to frighten competitors away from food, shells, territory, or potential breeding partners.

 If you find captive hermit crabs attacking each other with pinchers, separate them.
-When hermit crabs are provoked into a real skirmish, they fight to win.
-This often means using the large cheliped to sever limbs or eye stalks.
+When hermit crabs are provoked into a skirmish, they fight to win, often using the large cheliped to sever limbs or eye stalks.